 My favorite of all is the mysterious Gangi which fell under the international radar because of the abandoned 1 EUR houses sold by the Italian government in exchange for renovation.
 Meanwhile, Gangi got my attention when I saw some fantastic drone shots of bright-colored houses glued side to side and stacked in layers on top of each other like a Lego constructor game.

-Other charming Madonie towns to pay a visit to are Sperlinga, Petralia Soprana, Petralia Sotana and Castelbuono.
+Other charming Madonie towns to pay a visit to are: Sperlinga, Petralia Soprana, Petralia Sotana, and Castelbuono.
 You can easily drive around them all in a couple of days.
 That being said, you must have a car to visit those remote places.
-Finally, Madonie mountains is also a great nature escape with a number of hiking trails.
+Finally, Madonie mountains are a great nature escape with a number of hiking trails.

 11. Lo Zingaro Nature Reserve- a must-visit place in Sicily for untouched nature

-Visit Lo Zingaro Reserve for nature, best beaches in Sicily, trekking, scenic coastal views.
+Visit Lo Zingaro Reserve for nature, the best beaches in Sicily, trekking, and scenic coastal views.

 Lo Zingaro Nature reserve is one of the most spectacular natural places in Sicily located on the northwest coast.
 A version of paradise on earth, Zingaro Nature Reserve nearly escaped a motorway being constructed over it.
 Since 1981 Zingaro gained the status of a protected natural area and offers a few well-marked hiking trails with access to impossibly beautiful wild pebble coves which are some of the best-unspoiled beaches in Sicily.